 Polyethylene tanks can be recycled at the end of their service life.
 Recycled plastic cannot make water tanks because potable water regulations only allow virgin plastics to be used.
 However, there are many other product applications for recycled plastic.
 The recycled plastic can have new sun and heat protection added, and go on to enjoy another long life.

 Steel Liner Tanks

-Steel liner tanks are steel tanks that have a poly liner which holds the water in the tank.
+Steel liner tanks are steel water tanks that have a poly liner which holds the water in the tank.
 The benefit of the poly liner is it prevents water coming into contact with the galvanised or Zincalume® walls preventing corrosion, and the liner is ideal for storage of potable water.
 The poly liner material should comply with the requirements of potable-water standard (AS/NZS4020) if water is to be used for human consumption.

 The key benefits of the steel liner tanks are the liner and its capacity to hold water, and the modular steel structure which allows very large tanks to be assembled on site which is more affordable than similar sized concrete tanks.

 These tanks are made from either galvanised materials or Zincalume®.
 The benefits of the Zincalume® tank is it has a slightly lower cost, however for effective corrosion protection, it should have a sacrificial anode.
 This anode should be replaced every 5 years.